nitcob/New-York-city-bike/README.md

   - Clean, profile, and store the data into a SQLite database.

-  - Analyze and visualize how the citybike system works.
+  - Analyze and visualize how the Citybike system works.